yetkinkrsngr/theMaze-Project/readme.md

-# Hello Forks this is a maze Project
+# Hello People this is a maze Project

 ------------